dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/qc-SV_germline.rst

 QC - SV Germline
 ================

-This is a documentation for quality controls that are part of CGAP SV Germline Pipeline.
+This is a documentation for quality controls that are part of CGAP Pipelines module for germline Structural Variants (SVs).

 .. toctree::
    :maxdepth: 4